Home · irrigation-systems

 This method is a confident, complete solution for systems that meet all four of these criteria.
 If any one is absent, use the compressor blowout method instead.

 2. Your system has drain valves at zone low points This method relies on drain valves — either manual or automatic — installed at the low point of each irrigation zone.
-These are what actually remove the water; insulation alone is not enough.
+These valves actually remove the water; insulation alone isn't enough.
 If your system doesn't have drain valves, this method won't work regardless of your climate.

-- Manual drain valves are opened by hand or with a screwdriver and must be closed again in spring.
+• Manual drain valves are opened by hand or with a screwdriver and must be closed again in spring.
+They're typically 1/4-turn ball valves or gate valves located at low points in the mainline piping 1.

-- Automatic drain valves open on their own when water pressure drops below 2–3 PSI, meaning the act of shutting off the main supply triggers drainage automatically.
+• Automatic drain valves open on their own when water pressure drops below 2–3 PSI, so shutting off the main supply triggers drainage automatically.

 If you're unsure whether your system has drain valves, look for small valve housings at the far end or lowest point of each lateral line, often just below a sprinkler head or at a T-junction.